Spectral embedding of weighted graphs: Introduction

 Because there is nothing preventing spectral embedding from being applied to a non-binary matrix, it makes a natural candidate for embedding a weighted graph.
 Techniques relying on random walks, such as node2vec, require extra mechanisms to incorporate weights on edges.
 Moreover, one might expect the main elements of the theory of spectral embedding to translate to weighted networks, and hope to extract similar methodological guidance.
-Most statistical papers dealing with spectral techniques applied to real-valued matrices envisage distances or similarities, including classical multi-dimensional scaling and kernelised spectral clustering \citep{ng2002spectral,schiebinger2015geometry,li2020central}, which do not provide adequate models of weighted graphs in general.
-Our main results are more generic, proving uniform consistency and a central limit theorem for weighted adjacency spectral embedding under a low-rank expectation model.
-Under a weighted stochastic block model \citep{xu2017optimal}, these results recommend using eigenvectors selected by eigenvalue magnitude and Gaussian mixture modelling.

-When moving from unweighted to weighted graphs, there emerges a new consideration, which is how to represent edge weight.
-An entry-wise transformation of the weighted adjacency matrix will result in a new spectral embedding which can capture different properties of the network.
-In the applications alluded to above, the matrix entries are often transformed before spectral clustering.
-Examples include thresholding count data as positive versus zero \citep{turcotte2016poisson}, or p-values as significant versus typical \citep{heard2010bayesian}, and several continuous transformations have been investigated for gene co-expression similarity \citep{zhang2005general,ruan2006identification,liu2018global}.
+However, when moving from unweighted to weighted graphs, there emerges a new consideration, which is how to represent edge weight.
+An entry-wise transformation of the weighted adjacency matrix will result in a different spectral embedding which can capture different properties of the network.
+In the applications alluded to above, it is common to threshold the data --- p-values as significant/non-significant, or count data as positive versus zero --- or take the log --- to amplify the small p-values, or temper the large counts.

 To investigate how different edge representations affect spectral embedding, an intrinsic measure of embedding quality is needed.
-Under a weighted stochastic block model, it is natural to aim for good community separation.
-Because nodes belonging to the same community form a multivariate Gaussian cluster (by our central limit theorem), we measure how well those Gaussian distributions can be distinguished, which is a function of their centres \emph{and} their covariances.
-Following \citet{TP16}, we do this using Chernoff information.
+Under a weighted stochastic block model \citep{xu2020optimal}, it is natural to aim for good community separation.
+We will show that nodes belonging to the same community form a multivariate Gaussian cluster (a central limit theorem) and, as a proxy for community separability, measure how well those Gaussian distributions can be distinguished, in an information-theoretic sense.
+Thus we are able to show situations where data transformations such as thresholding really do give better results.

-To fix ideas, consider a network anomaly detection problem in which we observe p-values between nodes and wish to uncover an anomalous cluster.
-One might legitimately embed the p-value matrix directly, or use a threshold to `zoom in' on significant edges \citep{heard2010bayesian} and embed the resulting binary matrix, or, finally, embed the matrix of log p-values, by loose analogy with Fisher's method \citep{fisher1934statistical}.
-Brought together, our theory recommends against the first option, favouring the second if the network is sparse, and the third if the signal in the p-values is weak (see Figure~\ref{Fig:p-values_regions}).